- HM Revenue & Customs

-ECS works alongside the existing UK Customs Handling of Import and Export Freight (CHIEF) system to pass messages between Member States.
+ECS works alongside the Customs Handling of Import and Export Freight (CHIEF) system to pass messages between member states.

 You still need other export control documents.

-The Office of Exit ensures that the goods have left the EU and advises the Office of Export.
-If the Office of Exit is in the UK, an ‘exit results’ message (IE518) is sent to the office of export.
+The office of exit ensures the goods have left the EU and advises the office of export.
+If the office of exit is in the UK, an ‘exit results’ message (IE518) is sent to the office of export.

-The Office of Export ensures that all goods are recorded electronically, risk assessed and the appropriate information is sent to the Office of Exit.
-Where the Office of Export is in the UK, a ‘goods are on their way’ message (IE501) is sent to the Office of Exit.
+The office of export ensures all goods are recorded electronically, risk assessed and the appropriate information is sent to the office of exit.
+Where the office of export is in the UK, a ‘goods are on their way’ message (IE501) is sent to the office of exit.

-An EORI number is assigned by a customs authority in a MS to economic operators (businesses) or persons.
-It is used in all communications with EU customs.
+An Economic Operator Registration and Identification (EORI) number is assigned by a customs authority in a member state to economic operators (businesses or persons).
+It’s used in all communications with EU customs.

-Fiscal (SAD) data and Safety & Security data are input into one ‘combined’ declaration in the UK.
-For exports, you will not be able to submit a fiscal only declaration and a separate Export summary declaration.
+Fiscal data from the Single Administrative Document (SAD) and safety and security data are input into one ‘combined’ declaration in the UK.
+For exports, you’ll not be able to submit a fiscal only declaration and a separate export summary declaration.

-An MRN reference is generated by CHIEF for each direct or indirect export declaration.
-It is used to identify the consignment within the EU and at the Office of Exit.
+A Master Reference Number (MRN) is generated by CHIEF for each direct or indirect export declaration.
+It’s used to identify the consignment within the EU and at the office of exit.

 Authorised Economic Operator